smclacke/minishell/SARAH_TD.md

 -> take quoted tokens from lexer and break them up futher in parser, what am i checking for? (how is the parser handling quoted tokens?)

 ~~FLAGS~~

--> echo -n
+-> echo -n, only built in
--> + if 'space' and '-' after something, check for flag validity
+-> + if 'space' and '-' after something, check for flag validity in comb with cmd

 ~~ERRORS~~